kleinbottle/css-colors/docs/manual.typ

+// Global Styles
 #set page(margin: 25mm)
 #set text(size: 11pt, font: "Noto Serif")

+// Text Element configuration
+#show heading.where(level: 1): h1 => {
+    set block(above: 1.5em, below: 1em)
+    set text(weight: "semibold")
+    h1
+  }

+#show heading.where(level: 2): h2 => {
+    set block(above: 1.5em, below: 1em)
+    set text(weight: "semibold")
+    h2
+  }

+#show heading.where(level: 3): h3 => {
+    set block(above: 1.5em, below: 1em)
+    set text(weight: "semibold")
+    h3
+  }

 #show link: set text(fill: blue)

+// End of setup

-= SVG Colors Module
+= CSS Colors Module

+== Introduction

+CSS colors have a long and somewhat convoluted history.
+They may be traced back to the #link("https://en.wikipedia.org/wiki/X11_color_names")[X11 color names] of the #link("https://en.wikipedia.org/wiki/X_Window_System")[X Window System].

+== Purpose

-This module allows #link("https://www.w3.org/TR/css-color-3/#svg-color")[SVG colors] to be used by their names rather than by their RGB or Hex values.
+This module allows #link("https://www.w3.org/TR/css-color-3/#svg-color")[SVG colors] to be used by their names rather than by their RGB or Hex values from within a typst file.
+It is principlly a convenience for those who use SVG colors in their documents.

+== Context

+Typst comes with #link("https://typst.app/docs/reference/visualize/color/")[seven standard color functions] for accessing colors.

+For LaTeX users, the standard way of invoking colors would have been something like:

+`\usepackage[svgnames]{xcolor}` or `\usepackage[dvipsnames]{xcolor}`.

+This would allow files to access _named colors_ from within `.tex` documents.

+A module that allows named SVG colors to be used within `.typ` files would be a convenience for LaTeX users transitioning to Typst.

+Moreover, _any_ user who wishes to use SVG named colors would also benefit from this module.

+== Reference documentation

+For easy reference, tabulations of the SVG color name, its RGB/Hex value, a color swatch, and a color stripe are available as

+a. #link("svg-test-table.pdf")[PDF]; and

+b. #link("svg-test-table.html")[HTML]

+files.

+== Usage

+svg.(

 == Notes